StrikeVaults/FalconOne/README.md

 ## 8. User Terms

-- Users are not allowed to deploy FalconOne Lite on malicious operations
+- Users are not allowed to deploy FalconOne Lite for malicious operations
-- Users are not allowed to share FalconOne Lite on a commercial purpose or fix a price
+- Users are not allowed to sell FalconOne Lite
 - FalconOne Lite is FREE
 - FalconOne Lite can be edited according to Users needs